battlesnake/snake-challenge/README.md

 	o        o
 	oooooooooo

+If the snake was marked with `x` instead of `o`, then the wrapping would look like this:

+	oooooooooo

+	o      x o
+	xxx    xxx
+	o x      o
+	xxx   xxx
+	o     x  o
+	   xxxx
+	o        o
+	oooooooooo

+For levels after the first level, you may implement whatever patterns you want, and also change the levels.
+Show off your creativity by re-designing the higher game levels!

 ## Challenge 7: User-friendly

 Objective: Demonstrate understanding of basic UNIX, including fork/dup2/pipe.

 Users are lazy and don't read instructions.
-Link both your client and server into one executable which when run, uses `fork` to split into separate client and server processes that automatically connect *via pipes*
+Link both your client and server into one executable which when run, uses `fork` to split into separate client and server processes that automatically connect *via pipes*.
 When the game ends, both processes must exit.
 The server shall receive packets via standard input and respond via standard output, so you will probably need to use `dup2` or `dup3` BEFORE forking the server, and probably figure out a way to define packet boundaries (e.g. escape codes or prefixing each packet with its length).
 When the game is started, the pipe/dup/fork must all happen automatically with no extra input required, so that the user can start playing the game on their desired grid size.